influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.3/administration/security-best-practices.md

 #### Optional Scopes

-By default chronograf will ask for the `user:email` [scope](https://tools.ietf.org/html/rfc6749#section-3.3) of the client.
+By default Chronograf will ask for the `user:email` [scope](https://tools.ietf.org/html/rfc6749#section-3.3) of the client.
 If your provider scopes email access under a different scope or scopes provide them as comma-separated values in the `GENERIC_SCOPES` environment variable.
 ```sh
 export GENERIC_SCOPES="openid,email" # Requests access to openid and email scopes